 UK Woodland Assurance Standard (UKWAS)

 UKWAS was established by a multi-stakeholder partnership in 1999 with an aim to developing and promoting a high quality certification standard for forest management on behalf of forestry and environmental communities operating in the UK.
-Its aim is to apply this standard for the general benefit of people working in forests throughout out the UK and for people who utilise forests for recreational purposes.
+Its aim is to apply this standard for the general benefit of people working in forests throughout the UK and for people who utilise forests for recreational purposes.

 ICF representatives: Simon Hart FICFor, Stuart Willkie FICFor and Robert Smith MICFor